searls/rubbycop/manual/cops.md

-Metrics cops deal with properties of the source code that can be measured, such as class length, method length, etc. Generally speaking, they have a configuration parameter called `Max` and when running `rubocop --auto-gen-config`, this parameter will be set to the highest value found for the inspected code.
+Metrics cops deal with properties of the source code that can be measured, such as class length, method length, etc. Generally speaking, they have a configuration parameter called `Max` and when running `rubbycop --auto-gen-config`, this parameter will be set to the highest value found for the inspected code.

 ### Performance